katieraby/northcoders-news-API/README.md

   - `body`
   - `votes` defaults to 0
   - `topic` field which references the slug in the topics table
-  - `user_id` field that references a user's primary key.
+  - `username` field that references a user's primary key.
   - `created_at` defaults to the current date

 * Each comment should have:
   - `comment_id` which is the primary key
-  - `user_id` field that references a user's primary key
+  - `username` field that references a user's primary key
   - `article_id` field that references an article's primary key
   - `votes` defaults to 0
   - `created_at` defaults to the current date